bondrogeen/ioBroker.paw/README.md

     log(JSON.stringify(response[0]));
 });

-Error status:
+//Error status:
-NotInstalled: no Tasker package could be found on the device
+//NotInstalled: no Tasker package could be found on the device
-NoPermission: calling app does not have the needed Android permission (see above)
+//NoPermission: calling app does not have the needed Android permission (see above)
-NotEnabled: Tasker is disabled by the user.
+//NotEnabled: Tasker is disabled by the user.
-AccessBlocked: external access is blocked in the user preferences.
+//AccessBlocked: external access is blocked in the user preferences.
 You can show the user the relevant preference with e.g. startActivity( TaskerIntent.getExternalAccessPrefsIntent() )
-NoReceiver: nothing is listening for TaskerIntents.
+//NoReceiver: nothing is listening for TaskerIntents.
 Probably a Tasker bug.

 // send message.
 sendTo("paw.0",'dev1',{send:  'sms', text:  'Any text', number: '8123456789'});